ChrisLightfootWild/wonde-php-client/readme.md

 ## Early Release

-If you wish to get early access to new endpoints / improvements please set your package version to `dev-master`.
+If you wish to get early access to new endpoints / improvements please set your package version to `3.x-dev`.

 **Important Note:** Wonde strongly recommends locking to a stable version on production.